Multilingual education refers to the use of two or more languages as mediums of instruction (UNESCO, 2003:17).

 UNESCO.
+2003.
 Education in a multilingual world: UNESCO education position paper.
-UNESCO, 2003.
+Paris: UNESCO.

 Bilingual and multilingual education can have significant benefits for improving education quality and reducing repetition and dropout, but key implementation challenges remain: countries must ensure that there are enough trained teachers proficient in the learners’ mother tongue and that learning resources in various languages are widely available (UNESCO, 2008: 133).